 Tuttleman Counseling Services (TCS) is an office within the Division of Student Affairs.
 Its mission includes providing counseling-related services for a broad spectrum of emotional, interpersonal, educational and vocational concerns.
 Services are typically short-term.
 TCS employs a multidisciplinary team, comprised of licensed psychologists, licensed clinical social workers, and psychiatrists.
 The TCS staff is diverse in terms of theoretical approach, training, and areas of expertise.
-In addition to predoctoral interns, there are post-graduate fellows and doctoral and master’s students in counseling, clinical psychology, social work or related programs completing their training at TCS.
+In addition to doctoral interns, there are post-graduate fellows and doctoral and master’s students in counseling, clinical psychology, social work or related programs completing their training at TCS.
 The University’s diverse population provides our trainees with a rich multicultural counseling experience.
 Tuttleman Counseling Services is comprised of six units, (Psychological Services, Psychiatric Services, Sexual Assault Counseling and Education, Campus Alcohol and Substance Awareness, Eating and Body Image Concerns, and Dialectical Behavior Therapy) and one concentration (Groups Concentration) each of which has its own specific focus and area of expertise.

 The Psychological Services staff provides psychotherapy, referral, consultation, and educational services for a wide range of presenting concerns including depression, anxiety, eating disorders, and developmental concerns related to career and interpersonal maturation.
 Clinicians in Psychological Services also provide education on conflict resolution and anger management.

 Psychiatric Services provides psychiatric evaluations, medication consultations, and short-term individual psychotherapy.
 The psychiatrists also respond to referrals from other TCS units and serve as liaisons to the Health Sciences Center.

-The Sexual Assault Counseling and Education (SACE) staff offer counseling to both male and female survivors of all types of sexual violence and abuse (rape, childhood sexual abuse, sexual harassment, battering and interpersonal violence).
+The Sexual Assault Counseling and Education (SACE) staff offer counseling to survivors of all types of sexual violence and abuse (rape, childhood sexual abuse, sexual harassment, battering and interpersonal violence).
 The SACE program coordinates services to survivors in the areas of crisis intervention, systems advocacy and health care within the Temple University community.